DebjitDatta01/test/README.md

 git push origin -d branchName

 -------------------------------------
-head is the refernce to the latest commit git show head this will show about the latest commit it is same as git show (commit_id of the last commit)
+head is the refernce to the latest commit (not always but in majority of the cases ) git show head this will show about the latest commit it is same as git show (commit_id of the last commit)

+we can use the git difftool to view differences using commit we can also use the head to show git difftool head~1 head~2 this will show the diff of  2nd and 3rd latest(1st) is the head